ronan-f/flash-cards/README.md

 ![Dashboard](https://i.imgur.com/0GjNBfF.png)

-Technologies used:
+## Technologies used:

-The front end uses React with create-react-app and reactstrap.
+- The front end uses React with create-react-app and reactstrap.

-The back end is a node server built with express and a MySQL database.
+- The back end is a node server built with express and a MySQL database.

-JWT's are used for authentcation and sessions.
+- I've made use of JWT for authentication